-Herbivores In Uganda – Uganda wild nature
+Herbivores in Uganda – wildlife in Uganda

 Uganda is has many Buffaloes found in many of the game parks such as Murchison Falls National Park, Queen Elizabeth, Kidepo Valley National Park, Lake Mburo National Park and others.
 You can also find them in forest areas and in the savannas of Uganda.
 They are also adaptable to a variety of habitats.
 You can even find some hybrids which are a cross between the red buffaloes of the West African Forests and the Savannah buffaloes of East Africa.